tropicalchancer/output-bricks/brickworks.md

 # 🧱 Meta-Process for Brick Design

 A clear, step-by-step workflow for consistently designing high-integrity Bricks using the **Output Brick Framework**.

+Steps (in brief)
+1. Do an initial Brick sketch
+2. Go to Brickworks AI for refinement
+3. Log well-designed brick into your system

 ---